Samuel Leeds Crash Course Review

 This was a surprise at the time and Samuel placed much emphasis on this to show how his intentions were misinterpreted by his church.

 The early course stuff then appeared to be Samuel following the flow of his book ‘Buy Low Rent High’.
 We started to make some notes.
 Samuel’s presentation style was very evangelical and ‘happy clappy’ and I could start to feel myself being manipulated, against my normal behaviour pattern.

 Samuel told us we needed to ‘lose the loser’ mentality.
 The whole thing is very fun at the start, with people ending up onstage and waving their arms about singing, but it still seemed as if it was an attempt to control me in some way?

 Over 200 people in the room, some had been there before

 There were about 200 people in the room altogether and some had apparently been there before.
 Samuel told us that people regularly came back to ‘refresh’ their training.
 I wondered why they were finding it so compelling as I was starting to find it a little bit uncomfortable, but we persevered.

 More clapping and high-fives ensued, with Samuel trying to convert the room into his Church.
-Most people joined in, although I could already see that some were slipping outside of their comfort zone and they weren’t really happy about it.
+Most people joined in, although I could already see that some were slipping outside of their comfort zone and they didn’t really seem happy about it.

 A lady was quitting her job as a nurse, thanks to Samuel

-Samuel asks her if he’s made her ‘Financially Free’ (Financial Freedom is a phrase that Samuel Leeds uses a lot to justify success).
+Samuel asks her if he’s made her ‘Financially Free’ (Financial Freedom is a phrase that Samuel Leeds uses a lot).
 I paid particular notice of Anne because she had a North East accent.
 She told us the first stage was to finish work herself and then have her husband join her in ‘Financial Freedom’.
 He worked in IT and earned about £30k a year.